How to Track Link Clicks in Google Analytics 4

 Step 4: Update Your Event Trigger

-Now that you know what variables are firing on your website when you click on that Instagram icon, we’ll go back and update that trigger you made so that it’s tracking Instagram icon clicks.
+Now that you know what variables fire when you click the Instagram icon, go back and update the trigger you made so it’s tracking Instagram icon clicks specifically.

 Edit all clicks trigger in Google Tag Manager